petaly-labs/petaly/README.md

 This is an Alpha version of the Petaly project!

 ## Getting Started
-- **Explore the Documentation:** Check out our documentation to get started with installation, configuration, and best practices for using Petaly.
+- **Explore the Documentation:** [UNDER CONSTRUCTION] Check out our documentation to get started with installation, configuration, and best practices for using Petaly.
-- **Join the Community:** Connect with fellow contributors, share your experiences, and get support in our community channels.
+- **Join the Community:** [UNDER CONSTRUCTION] Connect with fellow contributors, share your experiences, and get support in our community channels.
 - **Contribute:** We’re continuously improving Petaly, and your feedback and contributions are invaluable.
 Check out our Contributing Guide to see how you can get involved.

 ## Tool Features